MicroEJ/docs/VEEPortingGuide/uiDrawings.rst

 Several :ref:`section_ui_cco` are available on the MicroEJ Repositories.
 These modules are compatible with the MicroUI C module (they follow the rules described above) and use one GPU (a C Module per GPU).
-These C Modules should be fetched in the VEE Port in addition with the MicroUI C Module; it avoids re-writing the GPU port.
+These C Modules should be fetched in the VEE Port in addition to the MicroUI C Module; it avoids re-writing the GPU port.

 .. _section_drawings_sim: